-Click on a state below to view information on the eligibility and enrollment and retention procedures of state Medicaid/CHIP programs for children, parents, and pregnant women.
+Click on a state below to view information on the eligibility and enrollment and retention procedures of state Medicaid/CHIP programs for children, parents, and pregnant women in effect as of January 1, 2013.
 You can also view a snapshot of the data or download all state tables.

 Data are provided from a national survey conducted by CCF with the Kaiser Commission on Medicaid and the Uninsured.
 View the full 2012-2013 survey, Getting into Gear for 2014.